carlosschults/my-blog-source/_posts/2017-08-08-unit-testing-for-beginners-part2.md

 Some naming conventions were covered as well, for both classes and methods.

-Last but not least, you've learned about the importance of seeing the test fail, and how we can gain confidence in our tests by deliberately sabotating the production code.
+Last but not least, you've learned about the importance of seeing the test fail, and how we can gain confidence in our tests by deliberately sabotaging the production code.

+## Some notes

+- You've probably noticed that my Visual Studio is not in English in the screen-captures.
+That is because I'm Brazilian and my Visual Studio is configured in Portuguese (and I first wrote this post in pt-br).
+I apologize for that.
+- All of the code for today's post [can be found on Github](https://github.com/carlosschults/learning-unit-testing/).

 ## Conclusion

 This was my second article in the series about unit testing.
 As I already mentioned, it is deliberately longer and more practical than the previous one.
 Still, all we've covered today is just the tip of the iceberg.
 Whole books were written about unit testing; by the way I'm indicating some in the following articles, along with more references.

-For the tests we wrote today, we used the more intuitive - and probably more common - aproach of creating the tests after the production code.
+For the tests we wrote today, we used the more intuitive - and probably more common - approach of creating the tests after the production code.
 However, many people and teams work differently: they write the tests *before* the production code.

 I know it may sound strange, at first, but working this way can bring many benefits to your project.
 This and other topics will be covered in the next article.